swarmzilla/swarm2k/README.md

 # Swarm2k

-The Docker Swarm 2000 Collaborative Project
+The [#DockerSwarm2000](https://twitter.com/hashtag/DockerSwarm2000) Project is a global-scale collaborative project to do some scalable experiments on Docker Swarm mode.
+We need your help!

 # Contribution Proposal